LukaKaranovic/surrounded/docs/update.md

 * Added more information about bosses to design (mainly wording to include them) now that we know more about them.
 * Added a description for ERD (was feedback for phase 3).
 * Added further explanation to data design section.
-* Added sound data to data design.
+* Added parts about sound data and asteroid data (in map data) to data design.